Roadmap

 Contributing

-Section titled “Contributing”ThinkWork is MIT licensed and open source.
+Section titled “Contributing”ThinkWork is Apache 2.0 licensed and open source.
 Contributions are welcome, especially for:

 - Skill pack library additions